anne-urai/lab_wiki/docs/practical/templates/MeetingTemplate.md

 - What did you struggle with?
 - What works well, and what can we improve, in our mentoring relationship and in our lab culture?
 - Do you have/need a constellation of different mentors to advise you on different goals/aspects of your life and career?
+- What projects are you working on, and in which stage are they?
 - What are your goals for the next few months or year?
 Where do you see yourself in a few years?
 - What milestones (when? steps to achieving those?) do we have coming up in the next (half) year?